staszekz/StaszekZ/README.md

 ## <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">  Hi there !

-I am Front-End Developer with a PhD :)
+I am React Front-End Developer with a PhD :)

 Here are some ideas to get you started: